 Contact us for details at email@example.com

-10:00a.m. is our only service.
-We would normally include a crèche facility for young children where they can play in a safe, child-friendly environment, but not at present.
+10:00a.m. is our only service at present.
+We would normally include a crèche facility for young children where they can play in a safe, child-friendly environment, but not in the present circumstances

-For children and young people up to 11 years there is 'Kids Fun Church' which gives them the opportunity to take part in games and art & craft activities and to learn about the Christian faith.
+For children and young people up to 11 years there would be 'Kids Fun Church' which gives them the opportunity to take part in games and art & craft activities and to learn about the Christian faith.
 Check-out our 'Kids Fun Church' page.

 This too is temporarily suspended.

 And our 6:00p.m. services have been temporarily put on-hold.